COVID-19 Update: February 25, 2021

 REOPENING UPDATE: LBMA Downtown

 We are delighted to share our forthcoming exhibition, Space as Presence with you.
 Unfortunately our announcement to reopen LBMA Downtown for in-person, by reservation-only came too soon, and our gallery doors will need to remain temporarily closed until further notice from local health authorities.
 We will continue to highlight these works online, and look forward to connecting with you there until we can meet again.

-Per City of Long Beach COVID-19 Restrictions, the Long Beach Museum of Art Sculpture Garden and Claire’s at the Museum Restaurant are temporarily closed, effective today.
-The Long Beach Museum of Art and LBMA Downtown indoor galleries remain additionally closed to the public.
+Per City of Long Beach COVID-19 Restrictions, the Long Beach Museum of Art and Claire’s at the Museum Restaurant remain temporarily closed.
 The closure is a proactive measure to protect the health of the Museum’s visitors, staff, volunteers, and neighbors in response to the coronavirus (COVID-19).
-LBMA continues to with with the City to monitor the situation and will notify you immediately with any updates.
-Stay up to date by following LBMA on Facebook, Instagram and Twitter.
+LBMA continues to work with the City to monitor the situation and will notify you immediately with any updates.
+Stay up to date by subscribing to the newsletter and following LBMA on Facebook, Instagram and Twitter.